Navigate / search

 What setbacks have made you grow stronger?

-Gratitude brings joy to our life because it teaches us to appreciate (and find) the kindness, the love, the support that is all around us.
-Being grateful may feel vulnerable because it requires that we open to the world around us, but it also feels refreshing.
-Gratitude attunes our ability to appreciate abundance, it allows us to see opportunities, and it invites us to live simply and gratefully.
+Gratitude brings joy to our lives because it teaches us to appreciate (and find) the kindness, the love, the support that is all around us.
+As we practice the different degrees of gratitude, we open ourselves to a more intentional, joyful way of being.
+This may make us feel vulnerable because it requires us to open ourselves to the world around us, but it will also feel refreshing.
+Gratitude attunes our ability to appreciate abundance.
+It allows us to see opportunities, and it invites us to live simply and gratefully.

 Juan F. Diaz